Production of phonograph records: Mass producing

+Records are made at manufacturing plants, either ones owned by a major label or ones owned by independent companies which unsigned artists and independent labels can turn to for smaller runs.
+For most bands today, using any of the largest manufacturing plants such as United Record Pressing or Quality Record Pressings is not cost-effective, due to their inability to produce less than one thousand records (QRP does not accept orders of less than 1000 records, for example).
+However, both mid-size vinyl plants and smaller, more boutique operations now make smaller orders of less than 1000 records possible.

 Packaging and distribution

 Singles are typically sold in plain or label-logo paper sleeves, though EPs are often treated to a cover in similar style to an LP.
 LPs are universally packaged in paperboard covers with a paper (usually additional artwork, photography, and/or lyrics) or plastic liner (or "poly-lined" paper) protecting the delicate surface of the record.
 Few albums have had records packaged inside with a 3 mil polyethylene plastic sleeve, either square or round-bottomed (also called U-shaped), and an accompanying 11×11 paper insert with the additional artwork, photography, and/or lyrics as described above.
 The insert could be single- or double-sided, in color or grayscale, and glossy or matte.

 Packaging methods have changed since the introduction of the LP record.
 The 'wrap-around' or 'flipback' sleeve initially became the standard packaging method for LPs during the 1950s.
 In this packaging method the front cover is able to be printed in colour and is laminated, whereas the back cover features only black text on a white background and is usually unlaminated.
 These sleeves are constructed in two parts: a laminated front section is wrapped around a separate back panel.
 Three 'flaps' are used to fix the front and back panels together on the outside.
 As the unlaminated cardboard back cover section is prone to discolouration due to exposure to natural light, in some instances a single printed sheet containing the back cover information is pasted over the entire back panel, covering the 'wrap-around' flaps but not reaching the outer edge of the sleeve, thus allowing some of the laminated 'flaps' to be exposed.
 While discolouration still occurs with this method, it is often less evident than when the cardboard back cover alone is exposed.
 A common feature of flipback sleeves in the 1960s was for information specific to either monaural or stereo versions of the record (typically a format-specific catalogue number and a "MONO" or "STEREO" disclaimer) would be printed on the same front cover artwork, and the whole front panel shifted up or down to expose the appropriate "version" on the front while the unused one would be covered up (but often not very well) by the back cover panel.